patrickmmartin/pith-writings/dao_of_scratch/article.md

 * Immediacy
 This goes to the kind of benefits mentioned in the kind of thing Brett Victor talks about

+TODO(PMM) reference to the Bret Victor demos and the impact they have.

 * Accessibility

 ## Why haven't I mentioned _entirely free to use_ yet?
-* If you care about diversity and granting access to self improvement to all then this is huge
+* If you care about diversity and granting access to self improvement to all then this is huge.

 ## Sharing
 From `Good Point 3: Scratch has a "Remix" button`